jrawbits/VisionEval-Wiki-JR/Intel-WiDi-Case-Study.md

 For my Personal Experience case study from Intel WiDi receiver open source project - our team developed open source software that anyone could “license” for their own products.
 The software was called “WiDi” and used the “Miracast” standard.

-We charged a nominal $200 fee for “overhead” IF you wanted to use our “Intel Inside” logo on your product Then you had to pay $200 and go through our certification process (a student ran some tests ), if not – then no charge.
+We charged a nominal $200 fee for “overhead” IF you wanted to use our “Intel Inside” logo on your product Then you had to pay $200 and go through our certification process (a student ran some tests), if not – then no charge.

 Here’s how the process worked…